 Service Statements Key Performance Indicators Target Progress at 30 June 2009 To ensure a safe workplace environment that meets legislative requirements and guidelines.
 1.1 Monitor compliance with OH& S Act and regulations. returns by 10th of each month.
 Returns are averaging 80% for the final quarter with those for the year achieving approx' 70%.
 It is pleasing to see attention to these inspections increasing however improvement is still required.
-1.2 Continuous improvements assessed and implemented prior to commencing projects.
+1.2 Develop a process for training employees on managing projects to reflect higher levels of OH&S compliance.
+Continuous improvements assessed and implemented prior to commencing projects.
 Contractor management procedures developed and being trialled.
 Extensive training program to commence early in the new financial year.
 Contractor pre-induction process initiated to inform and support contractors in demonstrating compliance prior to undertaking works.
-1.3 Complete Training Needs Analysis and initiate training for Core OHS elements.
+1.3 Develop and conduct safety training programs as required.
+Complete Training Needs Analysis and initiate training for Core OHS elements.
 OHS training Matrix developed as is search function that integrates OHS Training Database and provides reports to staff on training requirements/qualifications via Hawkeye.
 Annual training program exceeded programmed training by 15%.
 1.4 Monitor claims performance and provide monthly reports on claims made.
 Acceptance by WorkCover of monthly claims data.
 WorkCover monthly submissions submitted on time and accepted.
 1.5 programs for staff with work related Accurate monthly reports to Manex for employee injury management and return to work programs.
 Monthly reports to MANEX & OHS Committee detailing claims numbers, cost, time frames and type.
 These are plotted against industry averages and demonstrated Council is achieving better than average industry results.
-1.6 compliance with WorkCover Model Achieve compliance with WorkCover Self Insurers OHS Audit.
+1.6 OHS&IM System achieves compliance with WorkCover Model for Self Insurers.
+Achieve compliance with WorkCover Self Insurers OHS Audit.
 Successful completion of Self Insurers audit by WorkCover NSW.
 3 year licence achieved.